Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

-We now show these two conditions as well as (\ref{nec1}) are also sufficient for the existence of a positive definite solution by explicit constructions.
-Clearly, we only need to consider (\ref{LMIredred}) or (\ref{RIEred}).
+We now show through an explicit construction that these two conditions are also sufficient for the existence of a positive definite solution of (\ref{LMIredred}) or (\ref{RIEred}).
+Together with \eqref{nec1}, they constitute necessary and sufficient conditions for the solvability of (\ref{LMIred}) or (\ref{RIE}).